 Understanding the Components of a Website

 The first step in properly maintaining a website is knowing its related components and what makes it possible for people to visit it.
-A website needs three things in place to function; the actual website of course, a hosting platform, and a domain.
+A website needs three things in place to function; the actual website, of course, a hosting platform, and a domain.

-Your Custom Built Website
+Your Custom-Built Website

-If your website was built by our talented web team, you're currently having one built, or are planning on building a site with us in the future, then there is one main thing you need to do to keep your site up and running: purchase and renew your domain name.
+If your website was built by our talented web team, you're currently having one built, or are planning on building a site with us in the future; then there is one main thing you need to do to keep your site up and running: purchase and renew your domain name.
 Read more about this in the section below.

-If you are interested in comparing our different hosting plans, click here for more info.
+To compare our different hosting plans, click here for more info.